warrmu01/London-Bike-ride/README.md

 * `london_bikes.ipynb`: Jupyter Notebook containing the code for data analysis and visualization.
 * `London Bike Rides - Moving Average and Heatmap.twbx`: Tableau workbook with visualizations for the moving average and heatmap of the bike rides.
+* `london_bikes_final.xlsx`: Excel file containing the data ready for visualization in Tableau.

 ## Installation